About our school

 When should I enrol my child?

 To start primary school your child will need to turn five years old by 30 April in the year that they start school.
 Your child must be at school in the year that they turn six years of age.
 This is the compulsory school starting age.
-We suggest that you start the enrollment process as early as May the year before your child is due to start school.
+We suggest that you start the enrolment process as early as May the year before your child is due to start school.

 Learning at PMPS